 Astrid Sampe

-Is textile art hereditary, Astrid Sampe?
+Is textile art herredary, Astrid Sampe?
 The English usually claim that it takes three generations to make a gentleman.
 You are tempted to believe in the importance of heritage when you see what Astrid Sampe and the weaver brothers in Klässbol achieve.
 Astrid Sampe is the third generation in an old fine textile family from Borås.
 Grandfather's name was Samuel Petterson, hence the internationally famous name Sampe.
 The Johansson brothers in Klässbol successfully run the linen weaving factory that their grandfather started more than 60 years ago.

 Now Klässbol weaves Astrid Sampe's patterns To enumerate all the merits and awards of our world-famous textile artist would take up an enormous amount of space.
 But as well-known as Astrid Sampe is, a few facts should suffice.
 It is her work that speaks.

 Astrid Sampe was born in Stockholm in 1909 and since she was an only child, a textile career was probably quite obvious at an early stage.
 1928-32 she studied at the Art School in Stockholm and at the Royal College of Art in London.
 In 1937 she helped start NK's Textile Chamber, whose leader she was until it was closed in 1971, in 1937 she also managed to participate in the world exhibition in Paris.
 In 1939 it was time for the World Exhibition in New York and in 1946 she arranged together with Elias Svedberg "Modern Swedish Home" at the London Building.
 In 1949, Astrid Sampe was appointed Royal Designer, Hon.
 RDI, by the Royal Society of Arts and in 1951 she had the first fiberglass fabrics woven.
 1954 Grand Prix Triennale in Milan.
 In 1956 she received the Gregor Paulsson statuette.
-In 1957, she showed apartment interiors in the Swedish apartment building at "Interbau" in Berlin, in 1959 she was commissioned to furnish the women's prison in Hinseberg, the Swedish embassy in Tokyo and other commissions for the Building Authority.
+In 1957, she showed apartment interiors in the Swedish apartment building at "Interbau" in Berlin, in 1959 she was commissioned to furnish the women's prison in Hinseberg, the Swedish embassy in Tokyo as well as other assignments for the Building Authority.

-In the spring of 1984, Astrid Sampe was honored with an exhibition at the National Museum in Stockholm, "Astrid Sampe – Swedish industrial textiles".
-The exhibition was then shown during the summer at the Borås Art Museum.
+In the spring of 1984, Astrid Sampe was honored with an exhibition at the National Museum in Stockholm, "Astrid Sampe – Swedish industrial textiles" The exhibition was then shown during the summer at the Borås Art Museum.
 In 1984, Handarbetets Vänner awarded Astrid Sampe her medal established by Sofie Adiersparre in 1874.
 After her death in 2002, her unique design lives on i.a. through Klässbol's Linneväveri.